shaundon/simple-notifications/README.md

 # Simple Notifications

 A very lightweight utility, for adding notifications to a page.
+The JS is less than 1KB, CSS is even smaller.

 ## Dependencies

-jQuery (Will be removing this at some point soon)
+None!

 ## How to use

-Include `simplenotifications.js` and `simplenotifications.css` on your page.
+Include `simplenotifications.min.js` and `simplenotifications.css` on your page.

 Create a notification with: